 Best baby shoes for winter

 Chances are your baby just needs something to keep their feet warm during the winter months.
-These Ugg booties will take care of that with their furry, machine washable fabric.
+These Ugg booties will take care of that with their furry, machine-washable fabric.

-The fabric soles are great for foot flexibility, and they’re designed with texture on the bottom for some traction should your little one want to pull up or test out walking.
+The fabric soles are great for foot flexibility, and they’re designed with texture on the bottom for traction should your little one want to pull up or test out walking.
 Note, however, that these booties definitely aren’t waterproof — any attempted standing or walking should probably be done indoors.